ganyariya/gym-md/README.md

               0.6166020008598004,
               0.48734265188517545]
 ```
-Each index in the _actions_ list corresponds to a specfic action available for the game agent to take:
+Each index in the _actions_ list corresponds to a specific action available for the game agent to take:
 - index 0: Head to the monster
 - index 1: Head to the treasure
 - index 2: Head to the treasure (avoid monsters)